dorny/test-reporter/__tests__/__outputs__/jest-test-results.md

 |packages/pretty-format/src/__tests__/ReactElement.test.ts|3✅|||64ms|
 ### ❌ <a id="user-content-r0s75" href="#r0s75">e2e/__tests__/jestChangedFiles.test.ts</a>
 ```
-✅ gets hg SCM roots and dedupes them
-✅ gets git SCM roots and dedupes them
-✅ gets mixed git and hg SCM roots and dedupes them
-✅ gets changed files for git
-✅ monitors only root paths for git
-✅ does not find changes in files with no diff, for git
-✅ handles a bad revision for "changedSince", for git
 ❌ gets changed files for hg
 	Error: abort: empty revision range
-✅ monitors only root paths for hg
-✅ handles a bad revision for "changedSince", for hg
 ```
 ### ❌ <a id="user-content-r0s98" href="#r0s98">e2e/__tests__/onlyChanged.test.ts</a>
 ```
-✅ run for "onlyChanged" and "changedSince"
-✅ run only changed files
-✅ report test coverage for only changed files
-✅ report test coverage of source on test file change under only changed files
-✅ do not pickup non-tested files when reporting coverage on only changed files
-✅ collect test coverage when using onlyChanged
-✅ onlyChanged in config is overwritten by --all or testPathPattern
 ❌ gets changed files for hg
 	Error: expect(received).toMatch(expected)
-✅ path on Windows is case-insensitive
 ```